-Memory Keepsake Gifts
+Memory Keepsake Gifts for Senior Citizens

 As people age, they may feel more compelled to share their legacy with their children and grandchildren.
-The elderly have fascinating stories to tell yet many don't know where to start.
+The elderly have fascinating stories to tell, yet many don't know where to start.
 Keepsake gifts are a great way for them to share their life experiences with future generations.

 The LifeBio Memory Journal is a 6 x 9 hardcover book with jacket.
 It contains over 200 questions designed to help someone write their life story.
 Topics include family history, childhood memories, historical events, life lessons, and religious beliefs, among others.
 Once the book is complete, multiple copies may be made using LifeBio's website.
 Each book is about $20 and can be personalized.